StarRocks/starrocks/docs/en/quick_start/iceberg.md

 ---
 displayed_sidebar: "English"
 sidebar_position: 3
-description: Query Iceberg
+description: Data Lakehouse with Apache Iceberg
+toc_max_heading_level: 2
 ---

-# Query Iceberg
+# Data Lakehouse with Apache Iceberg
 import Clients from '../assets/quick-start/_clientsCompose.mdx'

 ## Overview

-- Deploy an Iceberg warehouse using Docker compose
+- Deploy Object Storage, Apache Spark, Iceberg catalog, and StarRocks using Docker compose
-- Load New York City Green Taxi data for the month of May 2023 into the Iceberg warehouse
+- Load New York City Green Taxi data for the month of May 2023 into the Iceberg data lake
-- Configure StarRocks to access the Iceberg warehouse using an external catalog
+- Configure StarRocks to access the Iceberg catalog
-- Query the data with StarRocks where it sits
+- Query the data with StarRocks where the data sits

 ## Prerequisites